• Skip to main content

 Compliance and Certification

 It’s crucial that these inspections and tests are performed by licensed contractors who are familiar with NFPA 25 and FDNY regulations.
 Professionals like those at Boris Mechanical possess the necessary certification and training to ensure all requirements are met.
-They meticulously document their findings and maintain thorough records to help building owners avoid potential violations and ensure occupant safety.

 By adhering to these inspection and testing schedules, building owners in NYC can ensure their fire sprinkler systems are in compliance with city regulations, thus safeguarding both property and lives.